codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is Dylan!
 I was here on 22-09-2025

 Hi, my name is cleamen!
-This wass added on 22-09-2025 🍉
+This was added on 22-09-2025 🍉